10+ Resume Best Practices: A Complete Guide For Every Section

 "If you're going to include a list of skills on your resume, make sure they're relevant to the job.
 Are they specifically listed in the job description?

 Without impact or relevance, your skills are just words.
 Listing hard skills, such as programs you've used, can be helpful as a quick reference.
 But soft skills have far less meaning without results.
-These should be incorporated into your summary and achievements rather than on a skills list as often as possible."
+These should be incorporated into your summary and bullets rather than on a skills list as often as possible."

-Pro Tip: The Teal AI Resume Builder offers free step-by-step guidance for each section as you build a resume.
+Pro Tip: The Teal Resume Builder offers free step-by-step guidance for each section as you build a resume.

 Sign up for Teal and try it yourself!